-- (b) A truck stop dispenser used exclusively for refueling trucks is exempt from the requirements in (a) if all purchases of fuel are accompanied by a printed receipt of the transaction containing the applicable price per gallon, the total gallons delivered, and the total price of the sale.
-(Added 1993) - (c) Unless a truck stop dispenser used exclusively for refueling trucks complies with S.1.6.4.1.
+- (1) Fleet sales and other price contract sales are exempt from this requirement. - (2) A truck stop dispenser used exclusively for refueling trucks is exempt from this requirement provided that: - (a) all purchases of fuel are accompanied by a printed receipt of the transaction containing the applicable price per gallon, the total gallons delivered, and the total price of the sale; and (Added 1993) - (b) unless a dispenser complies with S.1.6.4.1.
 (Display of Unit Price), the price posted on the dispenser and the price at which the dispenser is set to compute shall be the highest price for any transaction which may be conducted.
-(Added 1993)